CommandDash/packages/dash_agent/README.md

  // Outputs
  final matchingDocuments = MatchDocumentObject();
  final queryOutput = QueryOutput();

+  /// Unique identifier of the command
   @override
   String get slug => '/ask';

+  /// Brief description about the command
   @override
   String get intent => 'Ask me anything';

+  /// List of `DashInput`s that will be used in the command in its lifecycle
   @override
   List<DashInput> get registerInputs => [userQuery, codeAttachment];

+  /// Series of operation that needs to be performed for a command finish its task
   @override
   List<Step> get steps => [
         MatchingDocumentStep(